 Enhance your candied yams with these extra tips and variations!
 These are simple ideas that will take your yams to the next level.
 Enjoy extra sweetness or a more savory seasoning with your side dish.

-- To make your candied yams with marshmallows, add miniature marshmallows on top.
-Kids and adults find this topping irresistible!
+• To make your candied yams with marshmallows, add miniature marshmallows on top.
+You could even add nuts, too, like I do in this sweet potato casserole with marshmallows and pecans.

 Recipe FAQs